 A favorite of families, groups of friends, and couples alike, Siesta Beach in Siesta Key is the perfect place to enjoy a Gulf Coast Sunset and get a Sun Tan.

-Turtle Beach – The waves in Turtle Beach tend to be higher than those in some of the other Sarasota beaches but is a great place to hunt for shells.
+Turtle Beach – The waves in Turtle Beach tend to be bigger than those in some of the other Sarasota beaches.
+But, it is a great place to hunt for shells.
 Something worth mentioning is that it has a campground with direct beach access.
 You might even spot some loggerhead or green turtle nests!

 Local Tip: If you stay at the Ritz-Carlton Sarasota (Book It Here!) you get access to their Beach Club, which includes a private Gulf of Mexico beach in Lido Key.